matthewhadley/gmail-notifier/README.md

 # gmail-notifier

 Get OSX message center notifications for new unread emails in your gmail inbox.
+Ideal if you just use the web version of gmail and so don't have a way to have notifications triggered.

 ![notification](https://raw.github.com/wiki/diffsky/gmail-notifier/notification.jpg)